 Looking at the table for the 5th percentile female, the standing elbow height is 37.6 inches/96 cm.
 For the 95th percentile male the standing elbow height is 47.1 inches/120 cm.

-Based on this result the recommended range of height adjustment of the workbench in in the range of 36 inches/91 cm to 48 inches/122 cm.
-This provides for about a 1 inch/2.54 cm buffer added to the minimum and maximum height.
+Based on this result the recommended range of height adjustment of the workbench in in the range of 36 inches/91 cm. to 48 inches/122 cm.
+This provides for about a 1 inch/2.54 cm. buffer added to the minimum and maximum height.